mousebrains/RocklandAPI/README.md

 `./Rockland.py --debug project list`

 This code has only been tested on a MacOS system, so far.
 Jesse found that this works with python 3.10 but not 3.8.

+## conda environment

+The API requires some non-standard python packages, such as `requests`.
+These can be installed into a conda environment using:
+`conda env create -f environment.yml`

+To use the API, activate the environment with,
+`conda activate rapi`

+Then the commands above should work, e.g.
+`./Rockland.py --debug project list`